Indicia-Team/indicia-docs/site-building/iform/customising-page-functionality.rst

 .. note::

-  Previously, the recommendation was to place custom CSS and JS files under sites/all/modules/iform/client_helpers/prebuilt_forms.
+  Previously, the recommendation was to place custom CSS and JS files in the path client_helpers/prebuilt_forms inside your IForm module folder.
 Although this still works in Drupal 7 (not Drupal 8) the result is your module folder containing custom changes which makes upgrading messy, so using the client_helpers/prebuilt_forms subfolders to hold custom code files is no longer recommended.

 Add your own CSS stylesheets
 ----------------------------